 State law provides that the employer contribution rates be determined based on the results of each annual actuarial valuation.
 KPERS is funded on an actuarial reserve basis.
 Kansas law sets a limitation on annual increases in the employer contribution rates.
-The actuarially determined employer contribution rate (not including the 1.00% contribution rate for the Death and Disability Program) and the statutory contribution rate was 10.81% for KPERS fiscal year ended June 30, 2017, and 12.01% for the KPERS fiscal year ended June 30, 2018.
-The University contributed \$1,156,559 and \$1,263,093 during fiscal years 2018 and 2017, respectively, and individual employees contributed \$575,294 and \$674,451.
+The actuarially determined employer contribution rate (not including the 0.85% contribution rate for the Death and Disability Program) was 9.62% and the statutory contribution rate was 12.01%.
+The University contributed \$1,235,247 and \$1,156,559 to the pension plan during fiscal years 2019 and 2018, respectively.